Dividend Champion At An Insane Discount: A Rarity In A Market Full Of Overpriced Junk

 Major expansion:

 These projects should improve results for future periods materially.
 These two locations bring another 475,000 square feet of property.
-Again, when the company only has 43 locations, this is substantial:
+Again, when the REIT only has 43 locations, this is substantial.

 NOI